 As long as you are married to the inexpensive kits lens that comes with the camera, you're going to limit your work.
 Although it's totally possible to make great photos with the kit lens, it has its limitations; typically it's an 18-55mm lens with a slow aperture.
 That slow aperture limits you to well-lit environments.
 As you stop down the lens to f/8 or thereabouts, it can be very sharp, but can still be lacking.

 This tip might seem to contradict constantly acquiring more gear to make better photos, but there is some truth in upgrading the glass in front of your camera.
-It's more important to make the right upgrade by choosing faster (wide aperture) lenses that give you great value in terms of photographic output.
+It's more important to make the right upgrade by choosing faster (larger aperture) lenses that give you great value in terms of photographic output.

 7. Slow Down on Going Pro